karpinski1994/karpinski1994.github.io/README.md

 axios, lodash, redux, redux-thunk, styled components

 **Providing REST-like data**
-I'm using json-server to imitate rest: https://www.npmjs.com/package/json-server#getting-started
+I'm using json-server to imitate server REST API: https://www.npmjs.com/package/json-server#getting-started

 You can install it locally and then use following comand in the project's root directory: